kas-lab/suave_rosa/README.md

 # suave_rosa
 Applying ROSA to the SUAVE exemplar

-Tested with ubuntu 22.04 and ROS Humble
+Tested with Ubuntu 22.04 and ROS Humble

 ## Install

 Check the [SUAVE](https://github.com/kas-lab/suave) repo for additional installation instructions to install SUAVE.

-Create workspace and clone repo:
+Create a workspace and clone the repo:
 ```bash
 mkdir -p ~/suave_rosa_ws/src
 cd ~/suave_rosa_ws/src